 Who am I?

-I am Dr Matloob Khushi, Associate Professor and Senior Lecturer in Artificial Intelligence at Brunel University London, and Deputy Director of the Doctoral Programme in the Department of Computer Science.
-I hold a PhD in Bioinformatics and Data Science from the University of Sydney, and my work has been recognised among the world’s top 2% of scientists (Stanford list, 2024/2025) with over 4,000 citations across AI, finance and computational biology.
+I am Dr Matloob Khushi, Associate Professor in Artificial Intelligence at Brunel University of London, and Deputy Director of the Doctoral Programme in the Department of Computer Science.
+I hold a PhD in Data Science from the University of Sydney, and my work has been recognised among the world’s top 2% of scientists (Stanford list, 2024/2025) with over 4,500 citations for my published work.

 What do I research?

-• Formalising anti‑leakage, backtesting and reporting standards for financial ML — the core of MatFinProtocol.
+- Formalising anti‑leakage, backtesting and reporting standards for financial ML — the core of QFRS.

 Who manages this page?